alannadels/Evolutionary_RL/README.md

 # Evolutionary Developmental Reward Schedules

-Code for **"On the Optimality of Biological Reward Development: An Evolutionary Deep RL Framework"** (ICDL 2026).

 This repository implements an evolutionary framework for discovering optimal developmental reward weight schedules in deep reinforcement learning.
 Rather than fixing reward weights throughout training, we parameterize three intrinsic motivation signals — agency, novelty, and reactivity — as time-varying piecewise-linear functions and use evolutionary optimization to discover schedules that maximize task performance.

 ---